smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.3.11 - 2022-10-05

+CHANGES:

+- Compiled against Go v1.19.
+- Internal changes that should not affect the user experience.

+## 3.3.9 - 2022-10-04

+CHANGES:

+- Added PRT as a super administrative area country.
+- Updated address formatting for various countries.
+- Updated postal code data for countries with a single or no postal code.

 ## 3.3.7 - 2022-09-28

 CHANGES: